Patriot720/procrastination-alert/README.md

 # Chrome Extension: Procrastination Alert

-Procrastination alert displays gentle reminders on YouTube, Facebook and Twitter to help you beat procrastination.
+Procrastination Alert displays gentle reminders on YouTube, Facebook and Twitter to help you beat procrastination.

 ## Installation